 Commercial soaps may also contain synthetic vitamins.
 In addition, glycerin is separated out of soap by the use of salt and then sold for use in more profitable products such as pharmaceuticals and medicines.
 Glycerin is that wonderful natural substance that draws moisture up through the skin layers.
 Glycerin slows drying and evaporation.
 Learn more from this blog post.

 Historically, milk baths and soaps made from milk have been in use for thousands of years.
 Cleopatra is rumored to have taken daily goat milk baths in the pursuit of healthy skin.

 Not all soaps are created equal

 You will find goat milk soap in many stores and on many websites, so be sure to read the ingredient list.
-Some “handcrafters” use a goat milk base that is basically a commercially prepared product.
-They simply melt the base, add color and fragrance and will call it “handcrafted” goat milk soap.
-We use the milk from our own goats.
+Some “handcrafters” use a goat milk base that is a commercially prepared product.
+They simply melt the base, add color and fragrance and will call it “handcrafted”.
+We use the raw milk from our own goats.
 We know what goes in to our nigerian dwarf goats, and what comes out of our dairy goats (read up on the wonders of nigerian dwarf goat milk).
-We never use powdered goat milk, goat milk extract, canned goat milk or commercially manufactured goat milk soap bases.
+We never use powdered milk, goat milk extract, canned goat milk or commercially manufactured goat milk soap bases.
 The best moisturizing benefits come from only real unprocessed raw goat milk.